iris-hep/iris-hep.github.io/pages/projects/caching.md

 store, on-demand, certain datasets.

-In Southern California the UCSD CMS Tier-2 and Caltech CMS Tier-2 joined forces to create and mantain a regional cache, commonly referred as the "CMS SoCal cache", that benefits all southern California CMS researchers.
+In Southern California the UCSD CMS Tier-2 and Caltech CMS Tier-2 joined forces to create and maintain a regional cache, commonly referred as the "CMS SoCal cache", that benefits all southern California CMS researchers.